klark973/make-initrd-bootchain/bootchain-core/README.md

   feature, can move to the foreground and continue working on a specific terminal, by default, tty2.
 Jointly features `bootchain-core` and `bootchain-interactive` they lay the foundation for building simple text installers in stage1.
-- The `bootchianed` daemon allows you to overload the chain with a new set of steps, thanks to this, you can change the logic of work "on the fly", support loops and conditional jumps, in text dialogs it is an opportunity to go back.
+- The `chaind` daemon allows you to overload the chain with a new set of steps, thanks to this, you can change the logic of work "on the fly", support loops and conditional jumps, in text dialogs it is an opportunity to go back.
 - Keeps records of the steps taken at least once and allows you to prevent their re-launch.
 - `bootchain-sh-functions` extends the API of the original `pipeline-sh-functions`,